icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 this is perhaps not the most meaningful comparison.
 See [A Detailed Comparison of Water Drop Impingement Calculations]({filename}/A Detailed Comparison of NACA-TN-779 and Mathematical Investigation of Water Droplet Trajectories.md) for a more detailed comparison.

 ## Citations

 This publication has few formal, conventional citations.
 However, some are mentioned only in passing, such as "Cunningham's data".
 I have inferred what was meant by these and resolved them to conventional citations.

-Note that some of the data from Cunningham and Glauert may be found in [^5].
+Note that some data from Cunningham and Glauert may be found in [^5].

 - Wien, W., and Harms, F., eds.: Handbuch der Experimentalphysik.
 Teil 4, Bd.
 2, Akademische Verdagsgesellschaft M.B.H.
 (Leipzig), 1932.
 - Goldstein, S.: Modern Developments in Fluid Dynamics.
 The Clarendon Press, Oxford, 1938.